 1.1 The report sets the context for the process and timetable associated with the Electoral Review (ER) of the electoral review of the Taunton Deane Borough Council (TDBC) which is to be undertaken by the Local Government Boundary Commission for England (LGBCE).
-The first task for the Council in this process is to consider authorising an agreed submission to the LGBCE on the size (number of Councillors) of the Council and the report provides a draft submission to be considered for recommendation to full Council.
+The first task for the Council in this process is to consider authorising an agreed submission to the LGBCE on the size (number of Councillors) of the Council and the report provides a draft submission to be considered for recommendation to the meeting of the Corporate Governance Committee in this respect.